kindelia/Kindelia/WHITEBOOK.md

 If a block passes that limit, it is rejected by nodes.
 Note that this limit
 accumulates: if a block doesn't fully use it, the next block can use it, and so on.
-In effect, that causes times of low usage to "lend" computation to times of high usage, making Kindelia somewhat resistant to performance losses due to high-traffic applications or periods, while still keeping the maximum synchronization computation in check.
+In effect, that causes times of low usage to "lend" computation to times of high usage, making K-Chan somewhat resistant to performance losses due to high-traffic applications or periods, while still keeping the maximum synchronization computation in check.